flare-foundation/docs/docs/tech/fassets/liquidation.md

 Expensive gas fees can cause an address to have fewer assets than it should have and trigger a liquidation.
 Therefore, consider these actions:

-* **Cap the gas usage on underlying chains**: On smart-contract chains, the State Connector defines a cap on the gas amount to enable any simple transaction to pass.
+* **Cap the gas usage on underlying chains**: On smart-contract chains, the Flare Data Connector defines a cap on the gas amount to enable any simple transaction to pass.
     If senders limit their gas amount to this cap and a transaction still fails due to insufficient gas, the failure is considered the receiver's fault, and the transaction is labeled as blocked.

-    The gas cap is defined by the State Connector, not the FAssets system, because it is the State Connector that labels transactions as blocked.
+    The gas cap is defined by the Flare Data Connector, not the FAssets system, because it is the Flare Data Connector that labels transactions as blocked.

 * **Maintain the underlying balance**: Agents must ensure that the payment plus the transaction fee for a redemption never reduce their balance to an amount lower than the amount required to back the FAssets.
     Agents can ensure that redemptions do not reduce that balance in several ways: